infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 Follow_up_period_unified – Unified coding for follow-up period, reduced from te “follow_up_period” column.
 Notes – Notes about each entry.

-DIFFERENCES BETWEEN THIS DATASET AND RELATED DATASET (Fu and Hsiao, 2020)
+DIFFERENCES BETWEEN THIS DATASET AND RELATED DATASET (Fu and Hsiao, 2020 https://doi.org/10.13012/B2IDB-9222782_V1 )
 - The file Article_attr.csv was removed due to redundancy.
 The file article_list.csv contains all information.
 - A new file salt_cont_author.csv was added
 - Corrected a couple of mistakes in article_list.csv, and change all column names to lower cases for consistency.
-In particular, We corrected the classification of two SRRs, Graudal 2014 (from “for” to “against”) and Poggio 2014 (from “against” to “for”), whose “statements” based on which “judgment” was made were mistakenly swapped in Web Table 2 of the supplement.
+In particular, we corrected the classification of two SRRs, Graudal 2014 (from “for” to “against”) and Poggio 2014 (from “against” to “for”), whose “statements” based on which “judgment” was made were mistakenly swapped in Web Table 2 of the supplement of Trinquart et al. 2016.
 - A new column, "study_design" was added to article_list.csv.
-- Acronyms "Group, H. P. T. R" and "Group, T. of H. P. C. R." were corrected to "Hypertension Prevention Trial Research Group" in "Supplementary Reference List.pdf."
+- Acronyms "Group, H. P. T. R" and "Group, T. of H. P. C. R." were corrected to "Hypertension Prevention Trial Research Group" in Supplementary Reference List.pdf.
-- The edge list file "inclusion_net_edges.csv" was verified and corrected for a couple of mistakes.
+- The edge list file (inclusion_net_edges.csv) was verified and corrected for a couple of mistakes.
-- A new file, "inclusion_net_edges_trinquart.csv" was added to record the edge list constructed by Trinquart et al., (2016), based on Web Figure 4 in the supplementary data file.
-Differences between "inclusion_net_edges.csv" and "inclusion_net_edges_trinquart.csv" is explained in the next section.
+- A new file inclusion_net_edges_trinquart.csv was added to record the edge list constructed by Trinquart et al. (2016), based on their Web Figure 4 in their supplementary data file.
+Differences between inclusion_net_edges.csv and inclusion_net_edges_trinquart.csv are explained in the next section.

 7) inclusion_net_edges_trinquart.csv:
 citing_ID - The numeric ID of a systematic review report cited_ID - The numeric ID of the included article

-DIFFERENCES BETWEEN "INCLUION_NET_EDGES.CSV" AND "INCLUSION_NET_EDGES_TRINQUART.CSV"
+DIFFERENCES BETWEEN INCLUSION_NET_EDGES.CSV AND INCLUSION_NET_EDGES_TRINQUART.CSV
 SRR1: identical
 SRR2: identical
 SRR3: identical